Advisory Council on Alzheimer's Research, Care, and Services

 Q: How many nominations are usually received during a new member request for applications?

-A: HHS receives more than 50a very large number of nominations for the openings on the Advisory Council.
-During the past roundthe 2017 nominations period, a record number of 80 115 wereas received, and shows just how committed people are to bringing their thoughts and expertise to the work of the Council.
+A: HHS receives a large number of nominations for the openings on the Advisory Council.
+During the 2017 nominations period, a record number of applications were received, and it shows just how committed people are to bringing their thoughts and expertise to the work of the Council.
 These included nominees from advocacy organizations, federal agencies, current members of the Advisory Council, and self-nominations.
 We also received multiple letters of recommendation from colleagues, current Advisory Council members, and Members of Congress.

 Q: How are nominees chosen?